 Walking boots – A comfy pair of shoes is a must.
 Especially if you plan on doing a more strenuous cave tour

 Camera – Never miss a moment.
 Especially when there’s so much curious wildlife around Jenolan Caves

-Check the timetable as soon as you arrive and book on to your chosen cave tour.
+- Check the Jenolan Cave tour timetable as soon as you arrive and book on to your chosen Jenolan Caves tour.
 This will give you chance to explore and make sure you don’t miss out like we did.

 For a little bit of everything, a day trip to Jenolan Caves is a must.
 We had such a great day and we didn’t even see the main caves.
 You could even tie them bother together and do The Blue Mountains and Jenolan caves all in one weekend away from Sydney or simply spend a day visiting the Jenolan caves on their own, whatever you do, don’t miss this place while you’re in Sydney!!